-General requirements of vaccine refrigerator Yes No Comment There is evidence that: a pharmaceutical refrigerator is used to store vaccines the refrigerator is locked when not in use or within a room that is locked when not occupied the refrigerator is only used for storage of vaccines and medicines no more than 50% of the internal volume is used to store vaccines there are no vaccines stored in the door of the refrigerator there are no vaccines stored in enclosed plastic trays at bottom of refrigerator the stock is arranged systematically within the refrigerator so that any member of staff looking for a product can determine quickly whether that product is available in the refrigerator. the refrigerator is hard wired or all plugs are clearly marked 'refrigerator: do not switch off the refrigerator is situated away from heat sources the refrigerator is situated away from direct sunlight the refrigerators is in an area where the ambient room temperature is in accordance with the operating conditions recommended by the refrigerator manufacturer there is adequate ventilation space around the refrigerator the refrigerator has an auto defrost function or for refrigerators which do not have an auto defrost that the refrigerator is defrosted in accordance with manufacturer's advice the refrigerator is cleaned regularly
+General requirements of vaccine refrigerator Yes No Comment There is evidence that: a pharmaceutical refrigerator is used to store vaccines the refrigerator is locked when not in use or within a room that is locked when not occupied the refrigerator is only used for storage of vaccines and medicines no more than two thirds of the internal volume is used to store vaccines there are no vaccines stored in the door of the refrigerator there are no vaccines stored in enclosed plastic trays at bottom of refrigerator the stock is arranged systematically within the refrigerator so that any member of staff looking for a product can determine quickly whether that product is available in the refrigerator. the refrigerator is hard wired or all plugs are clearly marked 'refrigerator: do not switch off the refrigerator is situated away from heat sources the refrigerator is situated away from direct sunlight the refrigerators is in an area where the ambient room temperature is in accordance with the operating conditions recommended by the refrigerator manufacturer there is adequate ventilation space around the refrigerator the refrigerator has an auto defrost function or for refrigerators which do not have an auto defrost that the refrigerator is defrosted in accordance with manufacturer's advice the refrigerator is cleaned regularly

-The refrigerator thermometer Yes No Comment There is evidence that: the thermometer is digital the thermometer can record current, maximum and minimum temperature the thermometer is integrated into the fridge with a digital display in case of independent Max/Min digital thermometer the probe is placed in middle of the refrigerator the calibration is checked on an annual basis
+The refrigerator thermometer Yes No Comment There is evidence that: the thermometer is digital the thermometer can record current, maximum and minimum temperature the thermometer is integrated into the fridge with a digital display the thermometer is independent of mains power (i.e. has battery back up) in case of independent Max/Min digital thermometer the probe is placed in middle of the refrigerator the calibration is checked on an annual basis